 The Handmaid’s Tale is a series based on a book of the same name by Canadian author Margaret Atwood.
 Set in dystopian Gilead, a totalitarian society that was once the USA, the story follows a group of women forced into sexual servitude named the Handmaids.
 As the women navigate their forced existence, they must deal with the system that put them here to survive.

 It’s not a show for everyone, but those that turn in will spot several iconic Toronto locations.
 It wasn’t uncommon to see the handmaids dressed in their red capes all over the city during production.

 Out of all the shows filmed in Toronto, The Umbrella Academy might prove challenging for those unfamiliar with the city for spotting anything familiar.
 However, the series was filmed in Toronto’s multiple locations, including the University of Toronto’s downtown campus.

 The show was filmed inside numerous venues, so unless you’ve been inside, it might be hard to spot.
-The production used several locations outside Toronto, so it will be easy to spot them if you’re familiar with those.
+The production used several locations outside Toronto, so it will be easy to spot them if you’re familiar with them.

 The show centres around the seven Hargreeves children adopted at birth by their eccentric billionaire father.
 The children, each with their own extraordinary powers, formed The Umbrella Academy, a superhero group with a mission to save the world.
 As always, things don’t go as planned, and chaos ensues.
 This is probably one of my fave shows of the year that I binge-watched in a couple of days.

 Popular locations for shows filmed in Toronto